Mysteryn-Lab/mysteryn-crypto/README.md

-# mysteryn-crypto
+# Mysteryn Crypto

-This crate provides a range of cryptographic functions, including support for digital signatures, public and private keys, identities and hashes.
-It also includes functionalities for Decentralized Identifiers (DIDs) and encodings.
+This repository provides a range of cryptographic functions, including support for digital signatures, public and private keys, identities, and hashes.
+It also includes features for Decentralized Identifiers (DIDs) and various encoding schemes.

-Targets: Rust, Wasm, Node.js, Web.
+**Targets:** Rust, Wasm, Node.js, Web.

-## Docs
+## Documentation

-See the [`mysteryn-crypto` Readme](./mysteryn-crypto/README.md) for the full description.
+For a full description of the project, see the [`mysteryn-crypto` README](./mysteryn-crypto/README.md).

-Types:
+**Types:**

 - Hash
 - Identity
 - Multikey
 - Multisig
-- Did
+- DID

-Encodings:
+**Encodings:**

 - Multibase
-- Base32precheck (base32 with a Human Readable Prefix and a checksum)
+- Base32precheck (Base32 with a Human-Readable Prefix and a checksum)
-- varint
+- Varint

-Classic algorithms:
+**Classic Algorithms:**

 - Ed25519
 - Ed448